cohpy/challenge-201608-refactor/HOWTO-SUBMIT-ENTRY.md

     cd challenge-201608-refactor

 Make a new directory to put your stuff in and copy files into it.
+Use your name or Github account name for the directory name.

     mkdir jdoe
     cp -p circle2.py jdoe